sinfuljosh/StreamCore/README.md

 # Config File
 Config files can be found in the `UserData\StreamCore` folder.
 This folder will be referenced as the `config folder` for the remainder of this readme.

+# Mixer Integration
+Added basic Mixer function.
+You need to copy the two files in Plugins into Beat Sabers Plugins folder.
+You need to make an Oauth clientID in Mixer using the following, Website = "https://www.google.com"    Hosts = "localhost".
+And replace the ClientID in Chat/Mixer/MixerClient.cs with your new one.
+This will cause your local browser to load and perform an OAuth on every Beat Saber load.
+This will change to ShortCode going forward.

+# Mixer API Used
+Since Mixer does not have its own SDK, There was an older C# package out there, but he appears to be updating it to include additional streaming platforms.
+I only built the ones needed to which are the ones placed in Plugins folder.
+You can find the source code for the Base.dll's [here](https://github.com/SaviorXTanren/mixer-client-csharp/tree/v1Changes).

 # Twitch Config
 Twitch configuration is very straightforward, click the link below to generate an OAuth token and copy it into the Twitch login file described below.